 Nyein Su translates her experience and skill in watercolor into oil medium, mainly focusing on figures, where she tells stories about people, political perspectives, animals, and human relationships.
 Her artwork deal with the current and past political concerns of her country, Myanmar.
 Nevertheless, the political developments of her homeland are something close to her heart; the rapidly changing social and political landscapes of Myanmar are often described in her paintings.
 She was brought up in the country controlled by military government.
 She expresses her feelings and views on how they manipulate politics and orchestrate the awareness and beliefs of the Burmese.

-2011 Asia Capital Reinsurance Group Painting Competition, First Prize
+First Prize of Asia Capital Reinsurance Group Painting Competition, Singapore

 PAOLO LARIOZA (Manager & Head Teacher / Full Time)